 5. Disable Open Ports

 One of the best tools for checking system ports is NMap.
-You should use this tool to check for open and unused ports, then block it using a server firewall.
+You should use this tool to check for open and unused ports, then block them using a server firewall.

 Ignoring important security updates infects many websites every day.
 Because most software updates are released to users when a security bug is detected and then fixed.
 In this case, updates to new versions will be provided and your website will be protected from very likely damage.
 It is very clear that if these vulnerabilities are not covered by the provided updates, your website will still be at risk of being attacked and your CentOS Linux VPS security will be in danger by all kinds of malware.